lttng/lttng-docs/contents/using-lttng/instrumenting/c-application/tracepoint-provider.md

 ~~~

 `TRACEPOINT_PROVIDER` defines the name of the provider to which the
-following tracepoint definitions will belong.
+following tracepoint definitions belong.
 It is used internally by
 LTTng-UST headers and _must_ be defined.
 Since `TRACEPOINT_PROVIDER`
 could have been defined by another header file also included by the same
 C source file, the best practice is to undefine it first.